Tendon Injury of the Wrist/Hand

 Tendons are vital structures connecting muscles to bones.
-In the wrist and palm of our hands, there are two sets of tendons, called flexor tendons, which are responsible for the fine dextrous movements of the hand.
-They are located on the palm side, and are made up of tissue called collagen and elastin, ensuring that the tendon is both tough but flexible.
+In the top of the wrist and back of our hands, there are a set of tendons, called extensor tendons, which are responsible for the fine dexterous movements of the hand.
+They are made up of tissue called collagen and elastin, ensuring that the tendon is both tough but flexible.

 Tendons need to glide smoothly, allowing the powerful contraction of the muscle to move the intended bones and joints, and hence are enclosed by synovium, a thin sheath of smooth tissue.
 When the tendons become irritated, their ability to glide within these compartments is restricted, causing wrist and hand pain during movement and tenderness when direct pressure is applied.